-Michigan might be known as the hub of the auto industry, but it’s a hub for raising kids, too.
-In fact, it’s among the states with high concentrations of two-parent families in a nation where this type of household arrangement has been declining.
+Michigan might be known as the hub of the auto industry, but it’s also a good state for raising kids, too.
+In fact, 65 percent of Michigan children live in two-parent households, which is right in line with the national rate.

-But what makes the Great Lakes State such a magnet for parents and their children?
+But what makes the Great Lakes State a good place parents and their children?
 Its nickname is a giveaway, for starters.
-No one in Michigan is ever “more than 6 miles from a lake or stream” — not to mention the countless other family-friendly attractions that encourage an active, outdoor lifestyle such as hundreds of campgrounds and more than 1,000 mountain-bike and bicycle trails — according to the state’s website.
+No one in Michigan is ever “more than 6 miles from a lake or stream.”
+And there are countless other family-friendly attractions that encourage an active, outdoor lifestyle such as over 100 state parks and thousands of miles of trails, according to the state’s website.

 However, Michigan’s abundant natural beauty isn’t the state’s only selling point.
 High-quality education and stable, well-paying jobs are a priority for many families, and this Northern State doesn’t disappoint in either.
-U.S. News & World Report recently named the University of Michigan at Ann Arbor as the No. 4 best public university in America.
-Together, its public universities attract more than $1.5 billion annually in research-and-development grants, which have helped the state’s economy balloon to the 13th largest in the nation by GDP.
-In a recent WalletHub study, Michigan outranked 41 states in “innovation potential” because of its outsized growth in technology-sector jobs.
-So there’s no shortage of well-paying jobs for workers with tech backgrounds as well as those in “professional and business services; construction; trade, transportation, and utilities; and leisure and hospitality” fields.
+For example, the University of Michigan has the second largest research budget of any school in the U.S. with $1.436 billion, and the ninth largest total endowment.
+Michigan’s economy is also the 14th largest in the nation by GDP.
+In a recent WalletHub study, Michigan outranked 40 states in “innovation potential” because of its outsized growth in technology-sector jobs.

 As in any other part of America, however, the best family living conditions aren’t equally distributed among Michigan’s cities.
-WalletHub’s data team therefore compared the 104 most populous cities in the state based on 21 key indicators of family-friendliness.
+WalletHub analysts therefore compared the 102 most populous cities in the state based on 21 key indicators of family-friendliness.
 Our data set ranges from “median family income” to “school-system quality” to “housing affordability.”
 Read on for a list of the winners, expert commentary and a full description of how we ranked Michigan’s cities.

-Best Places to Raise a Family in Michigan
+Best Cities in Michigan to Raise a Family

 ‘Family Life & Fun’ Rank